 An enrolled student who fails to complete a required criminal background check is subject to dismissal from RUCOM.
 Results of criminal background checks are reviewed by the Associate Deans for Student Affairs and/or Senior Executive Dean for Academic Affairs.
 Potential violations of Professionalism Standards arising out of criminal background checks may be referred to the MedSPARC in accordance with the provisions of this RUCOM Medical Student Handbook.
-The RUCOM Background Check Policy can be found <a href="https://example.com/here-new-main-representation-new-main-representa
+The RUCOM Background Check Policy can be found here.